Alexandria Taylor, MPA

 Rose Cary, MA

 Rose Cary (she/her) joined the Coalition in 2022 as the office assistant.
 She holds a B.A. in English Studies and an M.A. in Elementary Education.
 Rose has previously worked as a kindergarten teacher.
 In her office assistant position, Rose provides resource referrals for survivors and those who serve them statewide; assists with the production, distribution, and tracking of Sexual Assault Examination Kits (SAEKs), the collection and organization of Sexual Assault Nurse Examiner (SANE) data, various data input, and general office support.
 Outside of the Coalition, Rose enjoys volunteering with Planned Parenthood, listening to music, and spending time with her cats, Halloween and Salami.

 Director of Sexual Violence Prevention

-Jess Clark is the Director of Sexual Violence Prevention for the New Mexico Coalition of Sexual Assault Programs, a consultant for Catharsis Productions in Chicago, IL, a transgender education consultant, and the host of Both/And: A Sexual Violence Prevention Podcast.
-His work over the last decade has focused on increasing youth capacity to interrogate systems of oppression, exploring queer and trans masculinities as a site of violence prevention, and supporting organizations in better serving transgender communities through policies, best practices, and learning to be like his grandma.
-Jess is a member of the Santa Fe Public Schools Equity and Diversity Council and has served on the Board of Directors for Girls Inc. of Santa Fe and Transgender Resource Center of NM and currently serves on the Board of Trustees for Southwestern College.
+Jess Clark is the Director of Sexual Violence Prevention for the New Mexico Coalition of Sexual Assault Programs, a transgender education consultant, and the host of Both/And: A Sexual Violence Prevention Podcast.
+His work over the last decade has focused on building local capacity for sexual violence prevention, exploring queer and trans masculinities as sites of violence prevention, and supporting organizations in better serving transgender communities through policies, best practices, and learning to be like his grandma.
+Jess has previously served on the Board of Directors for Girls Inc. of Santa Fe and Transgender Resource Center of NM and currently serves on the Board of Trustees for Southwestern College.